What Is an IEP?

 Do Parents Have a Say in the IEP?

 By law, parents are part of the IEP team and have a say in what goes in the document.
-They can disagree, have it re-written, and discuss the contents without repercussions or fear that the child will not receive services.
+You can disagree, have it re-written, and discuss the contents without repercussions or fear that the child will not receive services.

 By understanding what an IEP is and why it is important, families can better advocate for their children and help them get the services and accommodations that they need to be successful in school.